Hazem-Atya/k8s-two-microservices-ex/README.md

 Localhost:8080 => service:80 => pod: 3000
 ## Useful commands/notes
-We can desribe our pods qnd verify that they are controlled by the replicaset which is controlled by the deployment.
+We can desribe our pods and verify that they are controlled by the replicaset which is controlled by the deployment.
 * `kubectl get rs` <br>
 ![image](https://user-images.githubusercontent.com/53778545/209162678-80226c52-3ad4-4ebb-8954-4773dd65d854.png) <br>
 * `kubectl get pod` <br>